Israel, Hamas reach ceasefire agreement designed to end 15-month Gaza war, official says

 The accord, which has not yet been formally announced, outlines a six-week initial ceasefire phase and includes the gradual withdrawal of Israeli forces from the Gaza Strip and release of hostages held by Hamas in exchange for Palestinian prisoners held by Israel, the official told Reuters.

-Phase one entails the release of 33 Israeli hostages including all women, children and men over 50.
+Phase one of the agreement entails the release of 33 Israeli hostages including all women, children and men over 50.

 Negotiations on implementing the second phase will begin by the 16th day of phase one and it is expected to include the release of all remaining hostages, a permanent ceasefire and the complete withdrawal of Israeli forces from Gaza.